SFDigitalServices/sf-dahlia-web/README.md

 ### DALP Advertising
  - ADVERTISE_DALP -> If set to 'true', the Sales directory page will display info about applying to DALP in a "Help with downpayments" section.
 Otherwise it'll show the plain "Get help" section
  - DALP_PROGRAM_INFO -> If provided, we will override the default DALP text of "The 2021 Downpayment Assistance Loan Program (DALP) will begin accepting applications on February 26, 2021." with whatever is in this env var.

+ ### Rewrite feature flags
+ We have flags for each chunk of the rewrite we release.
+These will set those pages to default to the React version.
+This can be overridden with
+ - HOME_PAGE_REACT='true'
 ### Other
  - SHOW_RESEARCH_BANNER - If set to 'true', it displays research banner.
  - COVID_UPDATE -> If set to 'true', shows COVID-19 update info in the apply section and hides pre lottery info